-Sea vegetables are some of the most nutrient-dense foods on the planet but, at least here in the West, are a largely neglected group of superfoods for the brain.
+Sea vegetables are some of the most nutrient-dense foods but, at least in the West, are a largely neglected group of superfoods for the brain.

-The people of Okinawa, Japan may owe their extreme health and longevity, at least in part, to their regular consumption of sea vegetables.
+The people of Okinawa, Japan are thought to owe their extreme health and longevity, at least in part, to their regular consumption of sea vegetables.

 Sea vegetables contain all 56 minerals essential for human health in readily bioavailable forms.

 Sea veggies are one of the few dietary sources of iodine, a mineral so rare in the diet that it’s added to table salt to prevent widespread deficiency.

 When iodine was added to table salt in the US in the 1920s, there was a noticeable increase in average IQ.

-Low iodine can be an underling cause of hypothyroidism, a condition that can manifest as brain fog, poor memory, depression, and fatigue.
-(81)
+Low iodine can be an underlying cause of hypothyroidism, a condition that can manifest as brain fog, poor memory, depression, and fatigue.

-Nori, the seaweed sheets used to wrap sushi, is a nutritional powerhouse high in choline, inositol, B vitamins, minerals, and taurine.
-(83)
+Nori, in seaweed sheets used to wrap sushi, is a nutritional powerhouse high in choline, inositol, B vitamins, minerals, and taurine.

 Taurine is an amino acid that stimulates the release of the neurotransmitter GABA (gamma-aminobutyric acid).

 GABA is so important to feeling relaxed and happy that it’s sometimes called “nature’s Valium.”

-When GABA is low, you can’t help but feel stressed out and overwhelmed.
+When GABA is low, it’s harder not to feel stressed out and overwhelmed.

 Inositol, formerly known as vitamin B8, is found in high concentrations in the brain where it facilitates communication between brain cells.

 All major neurotransmitters rely on inositol to relay messages.

 Just as you can’t use your mobile phone when there’s no signal, neurotransmitters can’t do their jobs when there’s no inositol.

-RECOMMENDED: A typical serving of sea vegetables is 1/3 cup of whole leaf, 1 teaspoon of flakes, or 1/2 teaspoon of powdered vegetables.
+RECOMMENDED: A typical serving of sea vegetables is 1/3 cup of whole leaf, 1-2 teaspoons of flakes, or 1/2 to 1 teaspoon of powdered vegetables.